Product UX concept - what does it consist of?

 Startups, not all of them, of course, are often created in just such a way.
 Therefore, their short market life should not surprise anyone.

 A huge advantage of the Digital Product Concept is also the inclusion of boundaries within its framework.

 The concept primarily introduces all stakeholders to the product:

 - which we want to build

 - which we do not want to build.

-The identification of these two matters makes it possible to vividly and concretely indicate the scope, expectations, ideas, and patterns.
-Thanks to this, design and research work are much simpler and more reasonable.
+Identifying these two matters makes it possible to vividly and concretely indicate the scope, expectations, ideas, and patterns.
+This makes design and research work much simpler and more reasonable.

 Why is User Experience important in a Digital Product Concept?

-User Centered Design, according to the definition proposed by the Interaction Design Foundation, is an iterative process in which designers focus on users and their needs at every stage of the design process.
+According to the definition proposed by the Interaction Design Foundation, User-centered Design is an iterative process in which designers focus on users and their needs at every stage of the design process.